ASAP-Bilkent/fake-privacy-finetuning-llms/README.md

 ## Installation

-The dependencies and requirement are listed on `requirenments.txt`.
+The dependencies and requirement are listed on `requirements.txt`.

 ### Requirements